How to sell a car: step by step guide

 • Price

-When you advertise your car to private sellers, you should also keep in mind that price may have to be flexible.
-Potential buyers may also be looking at your car expecting a bit of room for negotiation, annoyingly, it’s part and parcel of selling cars the traditional way.
-So, when you decide on a price for your car, consider adjusting it so that it remains competitive with other sales while still accommodating the negotiating you will almost certainly face.
+When you advertise your car to private sellers, you should also keep in mind that the price may have to be flexible.
+Potential buyers may also be looking at your car expecting a bit of room for negotiation.
+You might be annoyed but it’s just part and parcel of selling cars the traditional way.
+The price you set for your car needs to be competitive with other vehicles while still accommodating the negotiating you will almost certainly face.

 selling your car